Redevelopment of Place de La Laurentienne: heritage issues and technical challenges

 A complex project

 It is by walking through the site that we realize the magnitude and complexity of this project.
-Because before even thinking about the development of public places, it was necessary to carry out major civil engineering works such as the waterproofing and sealing of three underground tunnels, as well as the integration of seven retention basins.
+Because before even thinking regarding the development of public places, it was necessary to carry out major civil engineering works such as the waterproofing and sealing of three underground tunnels, as well as the integration of seven retention basins.

 “The biggest technical challenge was certainly the construction of the retention basins, says Sylvie Gélinas.
 The steep drop is a major challenge during heavy downpours, and the site must now be able to manage rainwater.
 The retention basins fill up and reduce the risk of overflows in the public water system.
 Before, rainwater went into the municipal aqueduct and flowed into the river, but the regulations have been changed, which is a good thing.”